metafloor/bwip-js/README.md

 ## Emulator Notes

 bwip-js does not provide a general purpose PostScript emulation layer.
-The emulation supports only the PostScript operators used by BWIPP.
-The emulation is implemented as a cross-compiler that converts all non-graphics code to equivalent JavaScript, and converts all graphics operations to calls into a platform-neutral graphics context.
-It is up to the host environment to implement the bitmap interface that is exposed by the graphics context.
-An example implementation is provided in the demo.
+The emulation supports only the PostScript operators used by BWIPP and is implemented as a cross-compiler that converts the non-graphics code to equivalent JavaScript, and the graphics operations to calls into a simple bitmap interface.

 The emulation uses, as much as possible, native JavaScript data types:
  * Boolean values true and false